Saksham-Sirohi/eventyay-docker/README.md

 > **Note:** Forking repositories is optional but recommended if you plan to contribute.
 If you've forked the repositories, you can add your personal clone as a remote **(Only for Development)** :
 >
 > ```bash
-> # from the for loop you can remove repositories that you havent forked for development also remember to add your github username
+> # From the for loop, remove any repositories that you haven’t forked for development, and remember to add your GitHub username.
 > PERSONAL_GITHUB=git@github.com:<YOUR_GITHUB_USERNAME>
 > for repo in eventyay-talk eventyay-tickets eventyay-video eventyay-docker; do
 >   cd $WORKDIR/$repo